czirjakkethz/provis/docs/source/information.rst

-Additional information about provis
+General information about provis
 =====================================

-This section will try to explain the general code architecture and design decisions of the **provis** library.
+This section describes the general code architecture and design decisions of the **provis** library.

 Classes
 ++++++++++